Aban Offshore Ltd.

 |Mkt Cap.(Rs cr)||131|

-The Directors of your company are pleased to present the Thirty First Annual Reportalong with the accounts for the year ended 31st March 2017.
+The Directors of your company are pleased to present the Thirty Second Annual Reportalong with the accounts for the year ended 31st March 2018.

 Rs. in Millions

 The Revenue earned during the year under review stood at Rs.6517 Million.
 Rigs Aban IIand Aban ICE were working 5. satisfactorily under the existing contracts.
 Other Rigs arebeing actively marketed.

 3. Changes In Share Capital